New here? Start with the complete side hustle guide →

 Build a brand, not just a shop.
 The Etsy shops that do well long-term have a consistent look, a focused niche, and products that clearly go together.
 When a buyer finds one product they like and sees ten more that fit their style, they’re much more likely to come back.

-Recommended reading: Gold City Ventures Review — a detailed look at the course that’s helped thousands of sellers build profitable Etsy printable shops.
+Recommended reading: Gold City Ventures Review — a detailed look at the course and what it does and doesn’t cover.

 A Collection of printable from Gold City Ventures' free workshop